Surfaces in the 4-ball constructed using generators of knits and their graphical description: Proof of Theorem

-\begin{proof}[Proof of Proposition \ref{prop6-1}] We denote by $E$ the disk in which BMW charts are drawn.
-The surface $S$ presented by the chart as in the left figure in Fig. \ref{Fig17} is the one as depicted in the middle figure of Fig. \ref{Fig23}, that is obtained by deforming the surface whose slices are $e_i$ as in the left figure in Fig. \ref{Fig23} by an ambient isotopy of $D^2 \times E$ induced from that of $E$.
-The surface $S$ consists of a pair of disks whose boundaries are the closure of the BMW tangle $e_ie_i$ in the solid torus $D^2 \times \partial E$, where we ignore other components coming from the $j$th strings for $j \neq i, i+1$.
-This surface $S$ is related with the surface $S'$ as in the right figure of Fig. \ref{Fig23} by an isotopy of surfaces.
-Hence, $S$ is equivalent to $S'$, that is the BMW surface presented by the chart as in the right figure of Fig. \ref{Fig17}.
+\begin{proof}[Proof of Proposition \ref{prop6-1}] We denote by $N$ the disk in which BMW charts are drawn.
+The surface $S$ presented by the chart as in the left figure in Figure \ref{Fig17} is the one as depicted in the middle figure of Figure \ref{Fig23}, that is obtained by deforming the surface whose slices are $\tau_i$ as in the left figure in Figure \ref{Fig23} by an ambient isotopy of $D^2 \times N$ induced from that of $N$.
+The surface $S$ consists of a pair of disks whose boundaries are the closure of the knit $\tau_i\tau_i$ in the solid torus $D^2 \times \partial N$, where we ignore other components coming from the $j$th strings for $j \neq i, i+1$.
+This surface $S$ is related with the surface $S'$ as in the right figure of Figure \ref{Fig23} by an isotopy of surfaces.
+Hence, $S$ is equivalent to $S'$, that is the knitted surface presented by the chart as in the right figure of Figure \ref{Fig17}.
 Hence we have the required result. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm4-6}] By the argument in Sections \ref{sec6-1}--\ref{sec6-3}, we have the required result. \end{proof}